About Ispirer Systems

 The example below shows the difference between the default conversion and the conversion using the COMMIT_EACH_METHOD=no option.

-Oracle source code Converted Java code by default Converted Java code with the COMMIT_EACH_METHOD=No option
+Oracle source code Converted to Java code by default Converted to Java code with the COMMIT_EACH_METHOD=No option

 CREATE PROCEDURE PROC_DELETE_EMPLOYEE